dotnet/AspNetCore.Docs/aspnetcore/signalr/hub-filters.md

     }
     ```

-1. Register the hub filter.
+1. Register the hub filter in the `Startup.ConfigureServices` method.
 To avoid reinitializing the banned phrases list for every invocation, the hub filter is registered as a singleton:

     ```csharp
     public void ConfigureServices(IServiceCollection services)